 Legumes and their dried cousin’s pulses can often provide an equally great sense of fullness as carbohydrates, whilst also giving you all-important fiber and protein boosts.
 A handy rhyme you can keep in your head is rice, beans, perfect protein.
 You can hardly go wrong with legumes, so just go for whatever you like the taste of.
 That being said, if you do get the time to look at the tin, they can often offer a wide range of nutritional benefits aside from another.

 Seeds often come into the same category, and can also be used as a snack; a handful of roasted almonds or pumpkin seeds are a filling and nutritious snack.
 They’re high in fat, yes, but good, natural fats that are beneficial to your body.

 Spice It Up

 Finally, you cannot go without spices and herbs.
 Even the trashiest of foods are laden with spices; it’s what makes everything taste so good.
-A lot of the healthiest foods offer blank canvas, too, to mold your own creations.
+A lot of the healthiest foods offer a blank canvas, too, to mold your own creations.
 Just look at chili con carne; a wonderfully healthy meal if using lean mince, and totally reliant on a mix of spices.
 All of that potential flavor and they have wide-ranging health benefits to boot.

 As you can see, eating healthily does not have to be hard, and adopting the cruise control diet is a great way to quickly get these foods into your diet without feeling guilty.
-So keep this advice close to hand, cook yourself up a storm and feel the benefits.
+So keep this advice close to hand, cook yourself up a storm, and feel the benefits.

 James Ward Cruise Control Diet